Why do we need this project?

 Routine brain scans of patients will be assessed, and in some patients, more detailed scans will be conducted, and blood pressure measurements, blood tests or genetic analysis will be undertaken to work out what affects a patient’s memory and thinking.

 What is the intended outcome of the project?

-The research should provide much better information on how many patients’ thinking and memory are affected after stroke, how to identify these patients, and better understand how much of a recovery they will make.
+The research should provide much better information on how many patients’ thinking and memory are affected after stroke, how to identify these patients, and to better understand how much of a recovery they will make.
 The research will help us understand blood vessel mechanisms better, advise patients, and plan health services.
 Patients in the study will be offered opportunities to join clinical trials as new treatments become ready for testing, to help avoid dementia in future.